Emberlynn-Loo/tp/docs/UserGuide.md

 * Between phrases,
   * Persons with details matching at least one phrase will be returned (i.e. `OR` search)
+  * The search will also work if user wants to find a person using a specified UUID
+  * Furthermore, the search will return all persons whose "details" "contain" the phrase and does not need to be exclusively only phrases or UUID
     * e.g. `/Hans /Bo` will return `Hans Gruber`, `Bo Yang`
+    * e.g. `/12db` will return the person with UUID `12db`
+    * e.g. `/12db /Hans` will return the person with UUID `12db` and `Hans Gruber`
   * The order of the phrases do not matter.
     * e.g. `find /Hans /Bo` will return the same results as `find /Bo /Hans`
 * Within a phrase,